-There are two main sources of uncertainty that affect whether the fund holds sufficient funds to pay future pension; the cost of future pensions and the value of investments.
-The risk of failing to make adequate provision for the future is managed by having an independent actuary value liabilities every three years and set contribution rates (see Actuarial Statement on page 20).
-The risk of losing money on investments is managed by dividing assets between a number of separate investment management firms, chosen to offer diversity and a range of investment styles (see Investment Management Arrangements).
-The principal risks facing the fund are described in more detail in the Statement of Investment Principles (Appendix A)
+There are two main sources of uncertainty that affect whether the fund holds sufficient funds to pay future pension; the cost of future pensions and the value of investments, this risk is of increased significance given the recent market fluctuations as a result of the COVID19 pandemic.
+The risk of failing to make adequate provision for the future is managed by having an independent actuary value the liabilities of the fund every three years and set contribution rates (see Actuarial Statement on page 22).
+The risk of losing money on investments is managed by dividing assets between a number of separate investment management firms, chosen to offer diversity and a range of investment styles as set out in the Investment Management Arrangements section of this report.
+The principal risks facing the fund are described in more detail in the Statement of Investment Principles (Appendix A).